Cold Spring, NY is a village in the Hudson Valley with great restaurants, boutique shops, and antique stores -Photo by Find My Food Stu

 Duck Breast at Cathryn's Tuscan Grill

-The menu follows the Italian approach of simple dishes made with fresh ingredients.
-You will find classic pasta dishes like cacio e pepe alongside heartier options such as sautéed calf’s liver with sage brown butter.
+The menu follows the Italian approach of simple dishes made with fresh, quality ingredients.
+Classic pasta dishes like cacio e pepe sit alongside heartier options like sautéed calf’s liver with sage brown butter.
+The ravioli of the day is consistently worth ordering, and the ribeye is a popular choice for the table.
+The wine list reflects Cathryn’s background and is one of the better curated lists you’ll find at a Cold Spring restaurant.

 Hudson House River Inn